Matcha Buyer Beware

 Good quality matcha from Japan contains nothing but matcha tea powder.
-If you see any other ingredients listed, the product you’re holding is a low grade impostor.
-Fake matcha teas commonly contain cheap fillers like rice solids, sugar and other substances.
+Lower quality matcha teas commonly contain inexpensive fillers like rice solids, sugar and other substances.
 Ingredients other than matcha are a 100% sure sign you’re not getting the real deal.

 Matcha Buyers Guide